An official website of the United States government

 Major Karl L. Velasco-Lehmann

-Upon returning from California, Captain Velasco-Lehmann continued in his role as UH-1Y NATOPS officer while simultaneously preparing to take over the Airframes OIC role for the HMLA-367 detachment in support of MRF-D 2020.
-After the deployment was canceled in April 2020 due to the Coronavirus, Captain Velasco-Lehmann then moved to the Tactics Department where he was in charge of developing and standardizing the squadron's Marine Air-Ground Tablet (MAGTAB) Program.
-During this time, he received a Navy and Marine Corps Achievement Medal for his work in leading a MAG-24 Digital Interoperability Demonstration for the Secretary of Defense in September of 2020.
+In the summer of 2019, he became the UH-1Y Naval Air Training and Operations Standardization (NATOPS) officer within the Department of Safety and Standardization (DOSS).
+He held this position during HMLA-367's participation in Integrated Training Exercise (ITX) 5-19 and Weapons and Tactics Instructor (WTI) Blue Air exercises.
+Upon returning from California, he continued as the UH-1Y NATOPS officer, simultaneously preparing to become the Airframes Officer in Charge (OIC) for the HMLA-367 detachment supporting MRF-D 2020.
+When that deployment was canceled in April 2020 due to the Coronavirus pandemic, he transitioned to the Tactics Department, where he led the development and standardization of the squadron's Marine Air-Ground Tablet (MAGTAB) Program.
+In September 2020, he received a Navy and Marine Corps Achievement Medal for his leadership in a MAG-24 Digital Interoperability Demonstration for the Secretary of Defense.

 2nd Marine Aircraft Wing